How To Establish Yourself As An Author Google Wants To Promote

 John Mueller (Sorry John, didn’t mean to refer to you as a horse.), a Webmaster Trends Analyst for Google, discusses authorship In this video below and sheds some light on what Google looks at to determine if an author should be shown for a query or not.

 Because the above video is rather long I isolated the video above to where John starts talking about authorship.
-Also, here is what he said as best as I could transcribe it “We use a variety of factors to figure out when we should show that and one of them is kind of when we can recognize that this author is someone we should show in search in general and another could be whether or not the person searching knows this author so for example if their in their Google+ circles and those kind of things.
+Also, here is what he said as best as I could transcribe it “We use a variety of factors to figure out when we should show that [Referring to Authorship Photo] and one of them is kind of when we can recognize that this author is someone we should show in search in general and another could be whether or not the person searching knows this author so for example if their in their Google+ circles and those kind of things.
 It’s a variety of things that come together, but if you want to be known as an author of high quality content then all of these things generally try to come together so, you to publish high quality content, you want make sure that your content is published on websites that are known to have high quality content, all of those things kind of naturally come together to let us know that you’re an author of high quality content and also that your users recognize you as someone… an author of high quality content so that it makes sense for us to recommend the content like that.

 Note to Self: John mentioned “High Quality Content” 5 times in about a minute of talking.
 This may be important.